 In fact, all the Samsung Galaxy Watch models can do those things, but some models do it better than others.
 Some look better than others, too.
 Each new Galaxy Watch offers distinct visual and functional upgrades that makes it one of the best smartwatches every year.

 That said, only the latest Galaxy Watch has the new Google Wear OS software.
 Samsung has promised to support Galaxy Watch versions with Tizen for three more years.
-Many of the best smartwatches for Android will be making a switch to Google’s wearable platform in the future.
-In most cases, we’d recommend buying the Galaxy Watch 4 so you’re eligible for improvements for a longer time.
+Many of the best smartwatches for Android will be making a switch to Google’s wearable platform in the future, and there could even be a Pixel Watch on the way.
+When it comes to the best Samsung watch, though, we’d recommend buying the Galaxy Watch 4 so you’re eligible for improvements for a longer time.

 What is the best Samsung watch right now?